top of page

 1. If you live in King County or recreate on Tiger Mountain:

-Please reach out to the King County Council with a personalized email to tell them that you support protecting the Legacy Forests of Tiger Mountain.
+Please reach out to the King County Council with a personalized email urging them to protect the Legacy Forests of Tiger Mountain.

 2. If you are part of an NGO or community group in the King County area:

-Please work with your group or organization to send a letter of support for the protection of Tiger Mountain to the King County Council and Lands Commissioner Dave Upthegrove.
-Additionally, please feel free to reach out to us if you would like someone from our organization to present at one of your event events.
+Please work with your group or organization to draft a letter of support to the King County Council and Lands Commissioner Dave Upthegrove urging them to support our new vision for Tiger Mountain State Forest.
+Additionally, please feel free to reach out to us if you would like someone from our organization to lecture at one of your events.

 Dave Upthegrove